networkoptix/web_packages/front_end/libs/dialogs/README.md

     a.
 The three ways of closing the dialog above should be disabled

     b.
-All inputs should be disabled
+All inputs should be made readonly/disabled

 5. If the action errors, focus the first offending input if there is one